debase-v87/YIPS/YIPS/dip-1.md

   * Integer: Stantard deviation of the Normal Distribution

 ### Additional information
-Pool design by @jusTaPunkk, with inputs from @anon18382 on randomization
+Pool design by @PunkUnknown, with inputs from @anon18382 on randomization